jpyamamoto/JPYamamoto/README.md

 > [https://jpyamamoto.com/](https://jpyamamoto.com/)

 Hello there, I'm Juan Pablo Yamamoto.
-I am a Computer Science student (and aspiring mathematician) with a particular interest in logic and functional programming.
+I am a Computer Science student and Mathematics student, with a particular interest in logic and functional programming.

 I'm always up for meeting people, so if you're in any of the following situations:
 - You love technology and science.